srid/purescript-book-sources/chapter9.md

 ## Drawing Random Circles

-The `Random.purs` file contains an example which uses the `Eff` monad to interleave two different types of side-effect: random number generation, and canvas manipulation.
+The `Example/Random.purs` file contains an example which uses the `Eff` monad to interleave two different types of side-effect: random number generation, and canvas manipulation.
 The example renders one hundred randomly generated circles onto the canvas.

 The `main` action obtains a reference to the graphics context as before, and then sets the stroke and fill styles: